 Every month The Lulu Tree gathers churches to teach their congregations how to pray for their families and their country.
 To learn more, please go here.

 Through Truth Centered Transformation training, over 100 pastors are being equipped to lead their communities out of poverty.
 To learn more, please go here.

 In partnership with local churches, hundreds of mama kits and reusable pads (both sewn and packaged by our mamas in Uganda) have been distributed in an effort to both save newborns and redeem the lives of teen girls, as well as to share the Gospel message.
 For more info on Lulu outreaches, please go here.

 Working with single mothers and families in the slums and villages of Uganda, The Lulu Tree provides microloans through the local church for those seeking to support their families through establishing a small business.
 To learn more about our program please go here.

-The Lulu Tree equips pastors and elders to care for vulnerable children in their community by providing them with tools to host monthly outreaches.
-These outreaches not only provide a much-needed meal, but a gospel message.
-To learn more, please go here.
+The Lulu Tree equips churches to care for vulnerable children and jajjas (grandmothers and grandfathers) in their community by providing them with tools to host monthly outreaches.
+To learn more please go here.